microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyAuthorizationPolicy.md

 ```

 ### -BodyParameter
-Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+authorizationPolicy
-To construct, see NOTES section for BODYPARAMETER properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for BODYPARAMETER properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphAuthorizationPolicy